The Masterplan (song)

 "The Masterplan" is a song by English rock band Oasis.
 It was written by lead guitarist Noel Gallagher and originally released on 30 October 1995 as a B-side to the single "Wonderwall".
-Despite its B-side status, it is considered by fans and critics alike to be one of Oasis's best songs.
+Despite its B-side status, it was ranked by The Guardian and The Rolling Stone as one of Oasis' greatest songs.

 Writing and recording

 The song was written by lead guitarist Noel Gallagher and is sung by Noel and features all band members except lead vocalist Liam Gallagher and Paul "Guigsy" McGuigan (Noel Gallagher plays the bass himself on this track), in addition to an orchestra.

 Noel Gallagher has regularly declared "The Masterplan" one of the best songs he has ever written.
 However, he regrets the fact that it was first released as a B-side, admitting he was "young and stupid" when he made that decision.
 He also claims that Creation Records boss Alan McGee, upon hearing the song, told Noel it was "too good" to be a B-side.
 Noel reportedly replied, "Well, I don't write shit songs!".
 In 2020, he told Music Week, "The singles had to have three B-sides and I was always coming up two songs short.
 I remember writing The Masterplan at home in Camden and then going to Maison Rouge [Studios] in Fulham the next day and playing it on an acoustic guitar to silence.
 I'd write The Masterplan, Talk Tonight or Half the World Away and nobody would say, 'Do you want to hold that back?'
 It's only as the years have gone along that I've realised that was mental.
 But we were all mad in the '90s – Alan McGee was off his tits and he was running the label."

 The song also features a backwards guitar solo after the first chorus.
 Approximately 30 seconds from the end of the song, Noel can be heard (distortedly) singing the chorus from "Octopus's Garden" by The Beatles.